kadmonj/wamtn2018/README.md

 ### Registration

 Attendance of the workshop is free but limited, and registration is required.
 Seats will be allocated on first-come-first-served basis.
-Accepted abstracts for poster submission will be guaranteed a seat.
-[Apply now](https://docs.google.com/forms/d/e/1FAIpQLSeC3dFpjzQPS7AR9p4XXarfZcDKFhehSq-WB7JKbEXAWsaNKA/viewform?c=0&amp;w=1&amp;usp=mail_form_link).
+Accepted abstracts for poster submission will be guaranteed a seat.  **[Apply now](https://docs.google.com/forms/d/e/1FAIpQLSeC3dFpjzQPS7AR9p4XXarfZcDKFhehSq-WB7JKbEXAWsaNKA/viewform?c=0&amp;w=1&amp;usp=mail_form_link)**.

 ### Poster submission

 Poster submissions are highly encouraged.
-Please submit your abstracts before April 20, 2018  [here]().
+Please submit your abstracts before April 20, 2018  [here](https://docs.google.com/forms/d/e/1FAIpQLSeC3dFpjzQPS7AR9p4XXarfZcDKFhehSq-WB7JKbEXAWsaNKA/viewform?c=0&amp;w=1&amp;usp=mail_form_link)).
 You will be informed about your registration at the end of April.

 Due to the limited time and a schedule that promotes exchanges of advanced research ideas, talks are by invitation only.
 However, the organizers will try to allocate one or two shorter talk slots for selected submitted abstracts.